M-Valentino/geologic-ui/README.md

 # Geologic UI
 Geologic UI is a component library inspired by 90's style web design on Geocities.
+It contains buttons, icons, horizontal rules, an HTML5 compliant center tag, and an HTML5 compliant Blink tag.
+More components are soon to come.
 It is compatible with Next.js and React.
-It contains buttons, horizontal rules, HTML5 compliant center tag and Blink tag.
-More components are to come.

 `npm i geologic-ui`